Portuguese immigration to Hawaii: Immigration of 1878 to 1911

 Intrigued by Perry's suggestion, the Planters' Society began recruiting Portuguese contract workers, first in 1878 from the Madeira Islands, then two years later from the Azores as well.
 Several ships between 1878 and 1887 brought to Hawaii more than 3,300 Portuguese men from these islands, but because many of the men brought their wives, children, and other relatives as well, there was an actual immigration during these years of about 10,700 Portuguese.
 Whereas contracts for the Chinese workers that preceded them generally stipulated single men only, the Portuguese were allowed to bring their families, an incentive that the plantation owners hoped would provide stability.
 Prior to independence in 1975, many Cape Verdeans emigrated to Hawaii from drought-stricken Portuguese Cape Verde, an overseas province of Portugal.
-Because these people arrived using their Portuguese passports, they were registered as Portuguese immigrants by the Hawaiian (and later, the American) authorities.
+Since these people arrived using their Portuguese passports, they were registered as Portuguese immigrants by the Hawaiian (and later, American) authorities.

 Portuguese immigration to the islands slowed after 1887, which was the same year that King Kalākaua was stripped of power, and about the same time that importation of other ethnic groups increased.
 Nonetheless, Portuguese immigration continued, and by the end of 1911 almost 16,000 Portuguese had arrived.
 Unfortunately, the more affluent members of Hawaiian society tended to view these newcomers as inferior or "low class".
 Growing resentment at being treated as "second-class citizens" resulted in many Portuguese later emigrating to the mainland United States, particularly California, in search of equality and opportunity.
 Though many left, many stayed and, by 1910, Portuguese residents made up 11.6% of the population of Hawaii.

 Immigrant culture and traditions

 Native Hawaiian speakers called the Portuguese immigrants who came to their country "Pukikī."
 These newcomers were devout followers of the Roman Catholic faith with strong family ties.
 Most were short, with slender builds, and dark skin from long hours of working under the sun in the cane fields.
 Many of Cape Verdean or other mixed African heritage were in fact so dark that their race on some of the early U.S. census returns were listed as black, which contributed to prejudice against them.
 Because few of these immigrants could read or write, they had strong oral traditions and they retained much of the culture and traditions brought with them.

 One popular Portuguese tradition in Hawaii today is the making of malasadas, which are deep-fried pastries similar to the beignet of New Orleans, that traditionally have no holes or fillings but coated in granulated cane sugar.
 They were first made by Hawaiian residents from the Madeira and Azores Islands, who would use up butter and sugar prior to Lent by cooking malasadas.
-These pastries are an important part in Madeira and the Azores of the "Terça-feira Gorda", a festival also known as the Carnaval that is the same holiday as "Fat Tuesday" or "Mardi Gras" elsewhere.
-In Hawaii the day is called "Malasada Day" and it dates back to the time of the 19th-century sugarcane plantations.
+These pastries are an important part in Madeira and the Azores of the "Terça-feira Gorda", a festival also known as Carnaval and the same holiday as "Fat Tuesday" or "Mardi Gras" elsewhere.
+In Hawaii the occasion is called "Malasada Day" and it dates to the time of the 19th-century sugarcane plantations.